fpsvogel/fpsvogel.com/src/_posts/2022-05-05-ruby-hash-dot-syntax-dig-performance-benchmarks.md

   - That new hash might get passed around, with me thinking it's the original that has the special defaults.
 I might use `dig` on the hash, and `dig` would work as in any hash (without my trusty `KeyError`) without me ever knowing that anything was missing.
 So this approach is too fragile for my liking.
   - Plus, my future self might wonder *"Why did I use `dig` and not fetch?"* until future self re-discovers my hack.
 - The [dig_bang](https://github.com/dogweather/digbang) and [deep_fetch](https://github.com/pewniak747/deep_fetch) gems (#3 and #4) add this same "dig with errors" but without the above downsides.
 The benchmarks suggest that they're pretty slow, but actually my tests were only about 10% slower when using them.
-- Then I implemented my own cruder implementation based on a case statement.
+- Then I implemented my own cruder implementation based on a case statement (#2).
 It's more performant, and now my tests run just as fast as before.
-It's obviously less flexible than `dig_bang` or `deep_fetch`, but in my project I don't foresee ever needing to dig more than four levels into a hash, so for me it's perfect.
+It's obviously less flexible than `dig_bang` or `deep_fetch`, but in my project I don't foresee ever needing to dig more than four levels into a hash, so for me it's perfect 🌟

 ## Moral of the story